 Hackers like to rely on inducing fear with their phishing campaigns and as a result prompt a careless response from an employee.
 Say, an email from the bank informs about the company account being compromised.
-Many employees would worry about the consequences they might face if the problems aren’t solved fast and therefore they’ll often be too rash to comply without questioning whether the request is really legitimate.
+Many employees would worry about the consequences they might face if the problems aren’t solved fast and therefore they’ll often be too rash to comply without questioning cyber security campaigns whether the request is really legitimate.
 The hackers usually add a sense of urgency to further manipulate the victim to obtain a quicker result.

 Another trick of attackers aims at employee’s readiness to obey instructions coming from cybercriminals posing as executives.
 Attackers use spoofing to create credible looking email addresses and employees rarely think twice to question the legitimacy of such emails.

 CEO fraud or Business email compromise (BEC; formerly known as man-in-the-email-scams), is such an impersonation attack.
 They usually target employees who have access to company finances or who have the authority to conduct wire transfers from company accounts.
 They then trick these employees into transferring money that ends up in the attacker’s account.
 If they can get hold of login details, they can use these to steal sensitive company data and sell it on the dark web.